str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 Your task is to implement several informed search algorithms that will calculate a driving route between two points in Romania with a minimal time and space cost.
 There is a search_submission_tests file to help you along the way.
 Your searches should be executed with minimal runtime and memory overhead.

-We will be using an undirected network.
-The graph consists of pages as nodes, and the edges are the links interconnecting them.
+We will be using an undirected network representing a map of Romania (and an optional Atlanta graph used for the Race!).

 ### Warmups
 We'll start by implementing some simpler optimization and search algorithms before the real exercises.